The effects of bullying can last a lifetime. It’s something a lot of people don’t think about when they go down that path.

 Bullying has to stop.

-Have you or someone close to you been bullied?
+Have you had lasting effects of bullying?
 Do you think enough is being done to crack down on bullying?